 • Wind, solar, hydro-electric, and nuclear power have near-zero greenhouse gas production.

 • Even electric power plants that use fossil fuels will tend to burn cleaner than many in-home combustion heating systems.

 Electric radiant floor heat is easier to zone and cycles on and off to maintain temperature of a thermal mass (the flooring assembly).
 It also comes up to temperature much quicker than other systems (15 to 30 minutes in a good installation) for on-demand heating.
 This means…

 • Heat can be used when/where it’s required.

 • Electric radiant floor heat is not on all the time.
 For example, a typical bathroom might only run for 5½ hours in a day, even though the floor stays warm.
 This contrasts with water radiant, which must always be on to maintain the temperature of circulating water that is heating and cooling with every lap through the circulation system.

-• Water radiant can take 4 to 12 hours to come up to temperature and is NOT zone-able in the same way.
+• Water radiant can take 4 to 12 hours to come up to temperature and is not as effectively “zone-able”.

-• Similarly, forced air is also less zone-able because it takes a long time for the low thermal mass of air to warm a space.
+• Forced air is also less “zone-able” because it takes a longer time for the low thermal mass of air to warm a space.

-• The “Early Start” feature of nVent NUHEAT thermostats ensures that the system comes on exactly when it needs to in order to be up to temperature at the scheduled time.
-The computer inside our thermostats learns how long this process takes by analyzing recent “time-to-temp” and is continually adjusting based on current set point and any other factors (like how time of year will affect ambient temperature).
+• The “Early Start” feature of nVent NUHEAT thermostats ensures the system comes on exactly when needed for it to be up to temperature at the scheduled time. nVent NUHEAT thermostats learn how long this process takes by analyzing recent “time-to-temp” and are continually adjusting to hit the set point on schedule as the weather changes.

 • The mobile apps and smart home integrations of the Signature thermostat allow a greater degree of control and automation, further enhancing the opportunities for more efficient operation.